SuperCollider is a platform for audio synthesis and algorithmic composition. It has three major components:

 (stop)

-We can also store the resulting node on a variable, *tone*, and free it later.
+it later.
 Also, we can provide values for the synth's parameters, like so:

-Beyond freeing, this also allows us to change the synth's parameters while it's playing, through ctrl:
+Beyond freeing, this also allows us to change the synth's parameters while it's playing, through ctrl

 (ctrl *tone* :freq (midicps 48))

-Note that what play was doing behind the scenes was essentially defining a temporary synth and running it.
+was doing behind the scenes was essentially defining a temporary synth and running it.

-If the signal chain consists of multiple channels, the bus index provided to out.ar is the first one, and the others are mapped to successive indexes.
+is the first one, and the others are mapped to successive indexes.
 The next version of our synth plays slightly detuned sawtooth waves in the left and right channels.

-In the above code, we used sleep and then free to stop the synth automatically after two seconds.
+to stop the synth automatically after two seconds.
 But there must be a better way, and of course there is one—/envelopes/.

-Since we have an amplitude envelope, it's seems appropriate that amp is moved to its keyword argument level-scale.
+Since we have an amplitude envelope, it's seems appropriate that amp

-The final keyword argument, act, controls what happens when the envelope is finished playing.
-In this case, it will free the synth automatically.
+the synth automatically.
 If we hadn't done this, and even though the synth is now silent, because the envelope ran its course completely, the corresponding node would still be kept on the server.
 But we don't want to waste the server's resources, and therefore it's a good practice to free what we don't plan to keep using.

 Now let's look at a more involved example:

-This shows other envelope recipes.
-Instead of perc, the volume envelope is now defined with adsr, which follows the standard shape of attack (0.05), decay (0.4), sustain level (0.4), and release (1.2).
+, which follows the standard shape of attack (0.05), decay (0.4), sustain level (0.4), and release (1.2).
 Since we now have a sustain segment, we also need to tell the envelope when to leave the sustain segment and proceed to the release one.
-We use gate for that.
-When gate is 1 (or any value above 0) the envelope starts, and it is held open until gate is set to 0, moving the envelope to the release portion.
-Also, gate is now a also a synth parameter, with 1 as a default value, so the envelope triggers as soon as the synth is instantiated, but it's possible to later instruct the running synth to change this value to 0.
+We use gate

-Our synth now also has a resonant low pass filter (rlpf), whose frequency is modulated by an envelope.
-We use env to define the envelope. env is the basic specification for envelopes.
+is the basic specification for envelopes.
 First, we give it a list of levels, then a list of times (optionally also a list of curves, not used in the example).
 So the envelope starts at level 80, takes 0.05 seconds to increase to level 2400, then takes 0.2 seconds to move down to level 200, and finally takes 5 seconds to move back up to 2400, holding the last value indefinitely.

 There's also a new sound source: a brown noise generator.
-The amount of noise that gets mixed in with the sawtooth oscillator is controlled with an asr envelope, that has three segments: attack, sustain, and release.
+The amount of noise that gets mixed in with the sawtooth oscillator is controlled with an asr

 To trigger the release portion of the envelopes, and ultimately stop the sound, we change the gate to 0: